 In addition, the Bankruptcy and Insolvency Act contains specific provisions for suppliers who have not been paid for goods sold to a business.

-Learn more about repossession of goods by unpaid suppliers
+Learn more about repossession of goods by unpaid suppliers.

 I made an advance payment to a company that has declared bankruptcy.
 What can I do?

-If you pre-paid for a service, you become a creditor and the trustee will send you a Proof of Claim form with your creditor's package.
+If you pre-paid for a service, you become a creditor and the LIT will send you a Proof of Claim form with your creditor's package.
 Follow the instructions on the form and in the package, and make sure you have all of the required documentation proving that the debtor owes you money.